aws-samples/personalized-search-results-from-opensearch/README.md

-## **Unlocking Personalized Experiences Powered by AI using Amazon Personalize and Amazon OpenSearch**
+## **Unlock personalized experiences powered by AI using Amazon Personalize and Amazon OpenSearch Service**

 [OpenSearch](https://opensearch.org/) is a scalable, flexible, and extensible open-source software suite for semantic search, log analytics, security monitoring, and observability applications, licensed under the Apache 2.0 license.